 The first buzz we heard about cannabis as medicine in America came from those suffering from cancer and AIDS who had treated their cancer or improved their lives, generally speaking illegally, with cannabis.
 Granted, before that, it was common knowledge that cannabis was medicine.
 It was used for thousands of years before 1937, as a medicine, actually.
 Unfortunately, thanks largely to misinformation and racism, cannabis was made illegal and we forgot everything we knew about the plant.
 So, how did pot even become medicine again?

 Rick Simpson, a Canadian engineer was working in a hospital in late 1997.
 He fell and hit his head while working on piping in a hospital basement.
 As a result, he suffered a head injury and tinnitus, ringing in the ears.
 He was on medication for his injuries, but they weren’t effective.
 Mr. Simpson heard about a study on medical cannabis back in 1975.
 Rick’s doctor, like many doctors, refused Rick the medicine when he asked about it, despite the fact that in Canada, medical cannabis was available.
 Rick Simpson, an engineer, then pulled the grandfather of all Breaking Bads and became the weed man.
-Mr. Simpson started sourcing his own cannabis and realized his tinnitus had been treated successfully as well as some of his other issues.
+That would have really been exciting!
+Anyways, after that, Mr. Simpson started sourcing his own cannabis and realized that there are different types of weed or strains that could potentially treat diseases of different nature.
+Eventually, one such strain might have treated his tinnitus successfully (as well as some of his other issues).

 In 2003, Rick Simpson was diagnosed with skin cancer.
 Being the brilliant person he is, Simpson likened his experience to the study he heard of regarding the efficacy of THC in causing apoptosis (cancer cell death) in mice.
 Rick decided to concentrate the cannabis into oil.
 Mr. Simpson covered his cancerous spots with this concentrated cannabis oil and dressed it with a bandage.
 Four days later, that cancerous spot was gone.
 His doctor refused to accredit the oil to his cancer being cured, but Mr. Simpson wholeheartedly believed that the cannabis oil had been the culprit.